Mask: Europe

 The oldest representations of masks in Europe are animal masks, such as the cave paintings of Lascaux in the Dordogne in southern France.
 Such masks survive in the alpine regions of Austria and Switzerland, and may be connected with hunting or shamanism.
 Masks are used throughout Europe in modern times, and are frequently integrated into regional folk celebrations and customs.
 Old masks are preserved and can be seen in museums and other collections, and much research has been undertaken into the historical origins of masks.
 Most probably represent nature spirits, and as a result many of the associated customs are seasonal.
 The original significance would have survived only until the introduction of Christianity, which incorporated many of the customs into its own traditions.
 In that process their meanings were changed also so, for example, old gods and goddesses originally associated with the celebrations were demonised and viewed as mere devils, or were subjugated to the Abrahamic God.

 Many of the masks and characters used in European festivals belong to the contrasting categories of the 'good', or 'idealised beauty', set against the 'ugly' or 'beastly' and grotesque.
 This is particularly true of the Germanic and Central European festivals.
 Another common type is the Fool, sometimes considered to be the synthesis of the two contrasting types, Handsome and Ugly.
 Masks also tend to be associated with New Year and Carnival festivals.

 The debate about the meaning of these and other mask forms continues in Europe, where monsters, bears, wild men, harlequins, hobby horses, and other fanciful characters appear in carnivals throughout the continent.
 It is generally accepted that the masks, noise, colour, and clamour are meant to drive away the forces of darkness and winter, and open the way for the spirits of light and the coming of spring.
 In Sardinia existed the tradition of Mamuthones e Issohadores of Mamoiada; Boes e Merdules of Ottana; Thurpos of Orotelli; S'Urtzu, Su 'Omadore and Sos Mamutzones of Samugheo.
+The celebration of Giubiana in Canzo (Lombardy) preserves a tradition of masks of anguane, wild man, bear and its hunter, and Giubiana herself, among others.